Jun Yamamoto

 Signed triadic interactions turn percolation processes into dynamical ones and can induce phenomena such as period doubling and chaos (Sun et al. 2023; Sun and Bianconi 2024; Millán et al. 2024).

-In my MSc dissertation and the subsequent collaborative work, I studied Langevin dynamics on networks with triadic interactions, where the interaction matrix coevolves with node states through a triadic Laplacian.
+In my MSc dissertation and subsequent collaborative work, I studied Langevin dynamics on networks with triadic interactions, where the interaction matrix coevolves with node states through a triadic Laplacian.
 The model takes the form

 \begin{equation} d\mathbf{X}=-(\mathbf{L}^{(\mathrm{T})}+\alpha\mathbf{I})\mathbf{X}\,dt+\mathbf{\Gamma}\,d\mathbf{W}_t, \end{equation}

-where \mathbf{L}^{(\mathrm{T})} is a state-dependent triadic Laplacian.
-The pairwise baseline without triadic interactions is analytically tractable, while triadic interactions produce conditional statistical signatures.
-The results show that conditional correlations and conditional mutual information can reveal the existence, sign, and strength of triadic interactions.
-This framework was used as a null model to identify potential triadic interactions in gene regulatory networks (Niedostatek et al. 2025).
+We show that conditional correlations and conditional mutual information can reveal the existence, sign, and strength of triadic interactions.
+This framework was used as a null model to identify node tuples with triadic interactions in gene regulatory networks (Niedostatek et al. 2025).

 Back to top